Sunday December 16

 Heading for Coast Highway and Rubys' for lunch

 Lined up in front of Rubys' Autodiner.
-We had lunch under
+We had lunch under the umbrellas

 Mets from the roof.
 Pacific Ocean on the horizon